MicrosoftDocs/power-platform/power-platform/admin/get-help-support.md

 You can check the status and edit your request on this page.

 > [!NOTE]
-> Depending on availability, you might be able to use live chat option to converse with support engineers from Microsoft.
+> Depending on availability, you might be able to use live chat option to converse with support engineers from Microsoft after creating a support request.
 Learn more: [Use live chat with persistence for support issues](use-live-chat-persistence.md)

 ## Advisory services and premium support plan